XcodesOrg/xcodes/README.md

 xcodes install --latest --experimental-unxip
 ```

-You'll then be prompted to enter your Apple ID username and password.
+~~You'll then be prompted to enter your Apple ID username and password.
 You can also provide these with the `XCODES_USERNAME` and `XCODES_PASSWORD` environment variables.

 After successfully authenticating, xcodes will save your Apple ID password into the keychain and will remember your Apple ID for future use.
-If you need to use a different Apple ID than the one that's remembered, set the `XCODES_USERNAME` environment variable.
+If you need to use a different Apple ID than the one that's remembered, set the `XCODES_USERNAME` environment variable.~~

+As of `Xcode v1.0` you no longer require to pass in your Apple username/password to download Xcode

 xcodes will download and install the version you asked for so that it's ready to use.